Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/postgres/_index.md

 If you cannot see the user, try refreshing the _Login/Group Roles_ section.
 ![Step 5](images/setup-app-user-5.PNG "Step 5")

+6. Create a schema called events.
+ [A more detailed description to come..]

-6. Right click the database in the side menu and select _Query tool..._
+7. Right click the database in the side menu and select _Query tool..._
 ![Step 6](images/setup-app-user-6.PNG "Step 6")

-7. Run script grating user privilliges on schema resources.
+8. Run script grating user privilliges on schema resources.

 ```sql
 GRANT  USAGE  ON SCHEMA events TO platform_events;